 Union City is a larger medium-sized city located in the state of California.
-With a population of 74,494 people and 15 constituent neighborhoods, Union City is the 114th largest community in California.
+With a population of 68,681 people and 16 constituent neighborhoods, Union City is the 128th largest community in California.

 Also of interest is that Union City has more people living here who work in computers and math than 95% of the places in the US.

 Union City is an extremely ethnically-diverse city.
 The people who call Union City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union City residents report their race to be Asian, followed by White.
 Union City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.02% of the city’s residents.
-Important ancestries of people in Union City include Irish, Afghan, English, and Portuguese.
+People of Hispanic or Latino origin account for 19.73% of the city’s residents.
+Important ancestries of people in Union City include German, Irish, Afghan, English, and Portuguese.